 - Dwarven workshops: The Khazad operate mines-to-market production chains.
 Raw ore is processed deep underground, and finished goods emerge ready for export.
 Quality control is legendary — a dwarven blade carries a lifetime guarantee

-- Elven cultivation: The Sylvari grow rather than manufacture.
+- Elven cultivation: The elves grow rather than manufacture.
 Living wood, enchanted vines, and bio-luminescent fungi serve functions that western technology achieves through metal and stone

 - Independent innovation: The Moon-Circle and individual inventors produce experimental devices outside guild control.
 Some become commercial successes; most remain curiosities

-The C destroyed much of the First Empire’s technological knowledge.
+The Cataclysm destroyed much of the First-Empire’s technological knowledge.
 Surviving fragments suggest capabilities far beyond modern achievement:

 - Self-sustaining magical constructs that required no operator